 Many people love tile because it’s virtually indestructible.
 However, if a tile breaks or cracks, it may affect surrounding tiles, too, requiring a full replacement eventually.
 While hardwood floors need to be refinished every 10 years or so, it’s easier to make minor repairs.
 Paired with granite countertops that can last for 50 years without so much as a scratch, a kitchen with hardwood floors may never need another upgrade again.

 Also, be sure to take your personal cleaning tolerance and rituals into account.
 The grout between tiles can easily accumulate dirt and grime that makes it more difficult to clean.
-Hardwood floors easily wipe clean over a smooth surface.
+Hardwood floors easily wipe clean over a smooth surface (more details: Maid Easy).

 It all comes down to a simple matter of personal preference sometimes.
 While the benefits of hardwood flooring make it a solid choice for the modern kitchen, some people simply prefer tile.
 When remodeling your kitchen, the choice is yours.